DrC0okie/HEIG_PCO_Labo3/README.md

         } else {
             orderResources();
         }
-        ...
+        [...]
     }
 ```

-Remark: the simulation sometimes hangs for a little while before exiting due to the fact that the threads must
+Note that the simulation sometimes hangs for a little while before exiting due to the fact that the threads must
 all finish their current task before exiting.
-If the hang was to be permanent, it would be indicative of a deadlock.

 ## Tests

 The following tests have been performed to ensure the proper functioning of the program:

-- Inspect the game simulation
+- Running the simulation and observing the behavior of the entities via the graphical interface
 - Verify that the game successfully terminates and shows the expected values in the popup
-- Voluntarily introduce deadlocks by removing calls `PcoMutex::lock()` to ensure that a section was indeed critical
+- Voluntarily introduce inconsistencies by removing calls to `PcoMutex::lock()` to ensure that a section was indeed
+  critical
+- Voluntarily introduce deadlocks by removing calls to `PcoMutex::unlock()` to ensure that mutual exclusion was indeed
+  necessary
-- Modify the `sleep()` values to speed up the simulation
+- Modify the `usleep()` values to speed up the simulation.
+Note that the simulation ceases to function properly passed
+  a certain speed threshold, leading to freezes during the execution and/or the inability to terminate the program
+  properly.
+The causes of this behavior are unknown.
 - Modify the number of entities to make the simulation more complex
 - Modify various thresholds (such as the randomly generated values) to observe the effects on the simulation
 - Modify the number of cores available to the program using `taskset`